 - Avoid showing your ads on pages that aren't relevant to your business.

-- Spend your advertising budget effectively, excluding topics that show a low return.
+- Spend your advertising budget effectively by excluding topics that show a low return.

 To exclude pages about a specific topic, follow these steps:

-- Select the topics you'd like to exclude by selecting the checkboxes to the left of each one.
+- On the "Topic exclusions" page, select the topics you'd like to exclude by selecting the checkboxes to the left of each one.